 This section provides information, by academic career track and level of promotion being sought, regarding the minimum thresholds and possible combinations of pillars under which evidence may be provided by applicants.
-The Framework includes the following broad principles: (i) Grade 7 requires evidence under two pillars at Level 1; (ii) Grade 8 requires evidence under two pillars at Level 2; (iii) Reader requires evidence under one pillar at Level 3 and one pillar at Level 2; (iv) Grade 9 (Professor) requires evidence under two pillars at level 3.
+The Framework includes the following broad principles: (i) Grade 7 requires evidence under two pillars at Level 2; (iii) Reader requires evidence under one pillar at Level 3 and one pillar at Level 2; (iv) Grade 9 (Professor) requires evidence under two pillars at level 3.
 Evidence of baseline Citizenship is required for all applications.
 With respect to the Research Track, there is a level of performance (Research+) that means the second pillar can be at a lower level, in recognition of the limited time allocation that Research staff have for activities falling under other pillars (e.g. Education).